 Users and their needs

-UV-San is a sanitation system addressed to Hospitals, Providers of Patients Transport Service and Ambulance Manufacturers with the aim of ensuring an effective and rapid disinfection of ambulances after the transport of a patient (known, suspect or unknown COVID-19 patient).
+UV-San is a sanitation system addressed to hospitals, operators of patients transport services and ambulance manufacturers with the aim of ensuring an effective and rapid disinfection of ambulances after the transport of a patient (targeting known, suspect or unknown COVID-19 patient).

 Sanitizing ambulances is a time-consuming operation that can significantly reduce the availability of vehicles and the readiness for the timely treatment of COVID-19 patients.
 UV-San is designed to ensure an effective sanitation several times during a day, avoiding time-consuming sterilizations.
 Moreover, maintaining the geo-traceability of all the sanitations carried out, the system meets following needs of the targeted User Communities:

-The Pilot-User of the Project is “Università Campus Bio-Medico” that will validate UV-San in operational environment with the involvement of the “Heart Life Croce Amica”, Italian company providing ambulance service.
+The pilot user for this activity is “Università Campus Bio-Medico” to validate UV-San in operational environment with the involvement of the “Heart Life Croce Amica”, Italian company providing ambulance service.

 Service/ system concept